teanijarv/mribrew/README.md

 # mribrew

-This repository contains scripts and tools for analyzing diffusion MRI data using MAPMRI.
+This repository contains scripts and tools for pre-processing DWI data and analyzing it using MAPMRI.
 In future, there are plans to include more diffusion and functional MRI analysis techniques.

 ## Getting Started

-### Scripts Overview
+### Overview

+#### Main scripts
+- `mribrew_dwi_processing.py`: Script to run for pre-processing the raw DWI data.
-- `mribrew_mapmri.py`: This is the main script you need to run for the MAPMRI analysis.
+- `mribrew_dwi_mapmri.py`: Script to run for MAPMRI analysis using processed DWI data.

+#### Functions
+- `mribrew/data_io.py`: All functions for data input-output.
+- `mribrew/utils.py`: All utility functions.
-- `mribrew/mapmri_funcs.py`: Contains all the MAPMRI-related functions required by the main script.
+- `mribrew/mapmri_funcs.py`: Contains all the MAPMRI-related functions required by the main MAPMRI script.
-- `mribrew/utils.py`: All utility scripts.
+- `mribrew/dwiproc_interface.py`: Contains the helping interface for the DWI pre-processing main script.

 ### Data Folder Structure